-Since 2007, PCS has been designated by the state as the A major milestone achieved in 2022 was the removal of BUI local facilitating organization for the Maumee Area of Concern 1.
-Restrictions on Fish and Wildlife Consumption.
-This brings (AOC) and coordinates the Maumee Area of Concern Advisory the Maumee AOC's BUIs down to 8 of our previous 10 BUIs.
-Committee (MAAC).
+Since 2007, PCS has been designated by the state as the local facilitating organization for the Maumee Area of Concern (AOC) and coordinates the Maumee Area of Concern Advisory Committee (MAAC).

 The U.S.-Canada Great Lakes Water Quality Agreement defines AOCs as "geographic areas [...] where significant impairment of beneficial uses has occurred as a result of human activities at the local level."
 In short, an AOC is a place that has experienced environmental harm, and where many agencies and local partners are stepping in to help!